MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 - Distinguish collaboration patterns between cross business groups (tenants) VS true external interactions.
 - Data combined from Viva Insights with external sources to address headcount planning, employee well-being, permanent remote work, inclusion and diversity, and so on.

 There are different methods and data storage locations possible as storage accounts, sql databases and synapse to name a few.
-An example leveraging Azure Data Factory, Viva Insights organizational data, and azure blob storage will be described below using the [Business Continuity](../insights/Tutorials/power-bi-bc.md) use case.
+An example leveraging Azure data factory, Viva Insights organizational data, and azure blob storage will be described below using the [Business Continuity](../insights/Tutorials/power-bi-bc.md) use case.

 ## Requirements